huiduAtDU/du_capstone/README.md

 # Things to Do
 - Data exploring
+    There are some problems in the dataset:
+  - There are pictures with more than one dog (even with 3 dogs);
+  - There are pictures with the dog (-s) and person (people);
+  - There are pictures with more than one person (even with 4 people);
+  - There are pictures where dogs occupy less than 1/5 of the picture;

 - Image processing
+  normalization

 - GAN network building
+  define a generator with 3 hidden layers and define a discriminater with a reverse layers

 - Parameters fitting

 - Dog files generating